Current Accounts Icon

 Who is a current account suitable for?

 The world of banking has evolved with different types of current accounts designed to suit the needs of different types of people.
 For example those with a poor credit history can now open an account with a range of banking services, such as accepting direct debits and includes a card to make online and instore payments.
-Those looking for the best perks and incentives will now find it easier to switch current accounts and can do this in seven days thanks to the Current Account Switching Guarantee.
+Those looking for the best perks and incentives could also consider a current account switching offer.

-Now that you've got some idea of what current accounts there are to choose from, you'll have to determine which is the best current account for you.
+If you’ve had a look over the different types of current account, the next step is determining which one is best for you.
 This will of course depend on your personal circumstances.
-If you're often overdrawn, you'll likely be drawn to an account with overdraft facilities.
+If you're often overdrawn, you'll likely be attracted to an account with overdraft facilities.
 If you never go overdrawn, on the other hand, you might want to take advantage of a high interest current account instead.

 What to compare when choosing a current account